 - We are in a new world shaped by supply.
 Major spending shifts and production constraints are driving inflation. - · Constraints are rooted in the pandemic and have been exacerbated by the war in Ukraine and China's lockdowns. - The Fed increased rates by 0.75% a third-straight time in September and revised higher its projections for rate rises with the aim to rein in inflation.
-We think this leaves the Fed with no room to back off its hiking intention and now that can only happen after the Fed is surprised by the growth damage rate hikes will cause. - After hiking rates again in September, the Bank of England (BoE) is set to push rates into restrictive territory even as the economy is on the brink of recession.
-Even after the government abandoned some of its fiscal stimulus plans, the BoE's intervention in bond markets highlights how sharp rate hikes can cause financial dislocations. - The ECB announced a record 0.75% rate hike in September and cut its growth forecasts.
+We think this leaves the Fed with no room to back off its hiking intention and now that can only happen after the Fed is surprised by the growth damage rate hikes will cause. - After hiking rates again in September, the Bank of England (BoE) will likely have to hike more and leave rates higher for longer after the UK government revealed a fiscal splurge.
+The BoE's intervention in bond markets highlights how we're in a new regime of higher macro and market vol and how sharp rate hikes can cause financial dislocations. - The ECB announced a record 0.75% rate hike in September and cut its growth forecasts.
 The ECB's forecasts show it is still underappreciating the energy crunch's hit to growth, in our view.
-We expect the ECB to keep raising rates through this year but then stop once it sees the scale of economic damage caused by the energy crisis and hikes. - Investment implication: We are tactically underweight most DM equities after having further trimmed risk.
+We expect the ECB to keep raising rates through this year but then stop once it sees the scale of economic damage caused by the energy crisis and hikes. - · Investment implication: We are tactically underweight most DM equities after having further trimmed risk.